 - Find local partners

-The price of the mission to Kenya is 1500 euro per person (without VAT), including hotel.
+The price of the mission to Kenya is 1500 euro per person for startups, and 3000 euro per person for corporations and investors including hotel (without VAT).
 The price excludes flights.

 MORE DETAILS ON FUNDING OPPORTUNITIES FOR YOUR TRAVEL & STAY: